| . The Problem The Solution Classifying Patterns Of Content The Range Of Classification Example: Chevron Ad | Controlling

 bureaucratic stupidity.
 In light of the present discussion this example might

-How broadly can we safely abstract from the specifics of the original example?
+be read as an example of: How broadly can we safely abstract from the specifics of the original example?

 Here again we must rely